 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 47,339 people, 18,044 houses or apartments, and a median cost of homes of $740,269, real estate costs in San Luis Obispo are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.
+With a population of 47,541, 18,555 total housing units (homes and apartments), and a median house value of $797,243, real estate costs in San Luis Obispo are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

 People in San Luis Obispo primarily live in small (one, two or no bedroom) single-family detached homes.
 San Luis Obispo has a mixture of owner-occupied and renter-occupied housing.

 There is a lot of housing in San Luis Obispo built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in San Luis Obispo built between 1940-1969 ( 28.45%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 11.91%).
 There's also some housing in San Luis Obispo built before 1939 ( 9.27%).

 In the last 10 years, San Luis Obispo has experienced some of the highest home appreciation rates of any community in the nation.
 San Luis Obispo real estate appreciated 29.21% over the last ten years, which is an average annual home appreciation rate of 2.60%, putting San Luis Obispo in the top 20% nationally for real estate appreciation.
 If you are a home buyer or real estate investor, San Luis Obispo definitely has a track record of being one of the best long term real estate investments in America through the last ten years.